Personal Finance Toolkit

 -

 Both Section 1551 and Section 1605 of the Public School Code of 1949 pertain to a course in personal financial literacy.
 The Department defines this as a standalone course in personal finance.
 The terms personal financial literacy, personal finance, and financial literacy are often used interchangeably.
-The State Board of Education issued a proposed rulemaking that includes proposed Pennsylvania Academic Standards for Personal Finance.
+Course content must align with the Pennsylvania Academic Standards for Personal Finance.
 The standards describe personal finance as focusing on the fundamentals of personal finance, income, spending, saving and investing, risk and insurance, and credit, with a goal of developing individuals who can manage their personal finances.
 LEAs determine the structure and delivery of the personal finance course.

 Section 1551 stipulates that students take a “course in personal financial literacy with a value of at least one-half credit or half of a full credit.”
 For LEAs currently integrating personal finance into an existing course, compliance with Section 1551 requires separating the personal finance content into its own half-credit course.